shenwei356/LexicMap/docs/content/tutorials/search.md

     ├── Subject genome                             # A query might have one or more genome hits, ├── Subject sequence                       # in different sequences.
             ├── High-Scoring segment Pairs (HSP)   # HSP is a cluster of alignment segments.
-                ├── HSP segment                    # a local alignment with no gaps.
+                ├── HSP segment                    # A local alignment with no gaps.

 Here, the defination of HSP is slightly different from that in BLAST.